70 Astronomy

 Courses

-Introduction to Astronomy (CC BY-NC-SA)
+Introduction to Astronomy by Prof. Saul Rappaport (CC BY-NC-SA).

 Introduction to Astronomy provides a quantitative introduction to the physics of the solar system, stars, the interstellar medium, the galaxy, and the universe, as determined from a variety of astronomical observations and models.